-Sugar pinwheel cookies are nothing new.
+The idea behind sugar cookie pinwheels is nothing new.
 Most recipes involve making a portion of the dough in a different color or flavor, then rolling them together.
-I love the look of those cookies, but the taste is often a disappointment.
+I’ve always loved the look of those cookies, but the taste is often a disappointment.
 The second layer, be it chocolate, mint, or whatever, is usually mildly flavored and doesn’t stand out against the plain sugar cookie dough.

-For these pinwheels, I made a chocolate “shmear” filling (made with bittersweet chocolate and cocoa) and rolled the sugar cookie dough around the shmear.
+That’s where these cookies are different!
+For these pinwheels, I made a chocolate “shmear” filling (made with real bittersweet chocolate and cocoa) and rolled the sugar cookie dough around the shmear.
 It may not be as neat and tidy as the pinwheels that use contrasting cookie doughs, but the rich chocolate flavor was much more pronounced.
-I’ll take taste over looks any day.
+Not to toot my own horn, but these are downright delicious.

 Sugar Cookie Pinwheels